 For a taste of small town America about a 45-minute drive from Downtown DSM, check out Pella’s unique town square with a variety of stores, restaurants and coffee shops fitted with Dutch architecture.
 Pella is also home to Central College for a small college campus backdrop.

 Indianola Town Square

 A 30-minute drive from Downtown DSM, the Indianola Town Square provides an eclectic array of shops and restaurants as a backdrop.
-Simpson College, can also provide a beautiful college campus backdrop.
+Simpson College can also provide a beautiful college campus visual.